rg-software/grading-cat/readme.md

 ## Detecting Plagiarism

 Select `Project`, `Detect` menu item to prepare a plagiarism detection report for the given assignment.
-Grading Cat will copy input files into a temporary location, rearrange them as required by JPlag, and unpack all archives.
-Then JPlag will be invoked to prepare a report.
+Grading Cat will copy input files into a temporary location, rearrange them as required by JPlag, unpack all archives, and invoke JPlag.
 Next, report data will be used to show a detection diagram.
 Subsequent `Detect` calls will reuse this existing report.

 Currently it is not possible to force the system to re-download files or re-generate reports.
 As a workaround, you can manually delete them before running detection.

-## --------
+The diagram will show all student submissions and connect similar items according to a user-specified threshold.
+Each archive directory will be shown as a single pseudo-submission (with `arc` prefix) rather than a collection of real submissions.
+The rationale is to avoid clutter by removing redundant links: we are typically interested to reveal similarities between current submissions and our archive, but similarities _within_ the archive are not important anymore.

+By right-clicking on a submission, you can access `Compare with` menu item and open a detailed comparison with similar submissions.
+Once a certain submission is processed, it can be hidden or even removed from the report.
+When comparing with an archive pseudo-submission, the top match is chosen.

-## Working Process
+## Command-line Interface

 1. Prepare a project directory `<ProjectDir>` and place there a configuration file `config.json`.